opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_database\_privilege\(user, database, privilege\)

-    Description: Queries whether a specified user has permission for database.
+    Description: Specifies whether a specified user has permission for databases.
 The parameters are described as follows:

     **Table  5**  Parameter type description